RandomMonkey99/exa-icons/README.md

 # Exa Icons • an icon pack for vscode

+**New in 0.1.4**

+Icon added for OpenGL and WebGPU (light & dark variants)

+Tweeks to several others (cpp, git (dark), js, ts, lock, make, sqlite)

 **New in 0.1.3**

 Icon added for sqlite (light & dark variants)

 **Why an icon pack?**

-Icons communicate information faster than looking at file extenstion and serve as a reference when looking through nested directories (and they look cool).
+Icons communicate faster than looking at file extensions and serve as a reference when looking through nested directories (and they look cool).

 **Why not ___ icon pack?**